Acute Achilles Tendinitis (Tendonitis)

 - Use a Cold Compress or Ice Pack - Cold is very effective at reducing pain and inflammation - use at the onset of the injury and during flareups.

-- Use Deep Tissue Regeneration Therapy (DTR Therapy) - You can use your own blood flow to maximize your rehabilitation, maintain healthy blood flow to your achilles and heel, decrease recovery time, and boost the body's healing rate.
+- Use Circulation Boost (T•Shellz Wrap®) - after swelling and inflammation has been reduced.
+You can use your own blood flow to maximize your rehabilitation, maintain healthy blood flow to your achilles and heel, decrease recovery time, and boost the bodys healing rate.
 Promoting blood flow to your achilles will help to minimize the growth of scar tissue, increase flexibility and help prevent atrophy.

 Stage 1: If the injury is very recent (acute) - use a good quality cold pack and Arnica Pain Relief Cream.
 If the injury has been going on for awhile, then skip to Stage 2 below.